pbrogan12/chem/Chapter-6.md

 **Using Probabilities to Determine When Results Are Unusual**
 ---

-* **Unusually high number of successes:** x successes among n trials is an unusually high number of sucess if the probability of x or more successes is unlikely with a probability of 0.05 or less.
+* **Unusually high number of successes:** x successes among n trials is an unusually high number of success if the probability of x or more successes is unlikely with a probability of 0.05 or less.
 This criterion can be